-Editor's Note: This post was originally published in March 2018 and has been updated with new content on November 2020.
+Editor's Note: This post was originally published in March 2018 and has been updated with additional content on December 2020.

 The buzz about the European Union’s upcoming General Data Protection Regulation (GDPR) is gathering steam as the date of enforcement, i.e., May 25th, 2018, draws close.
 One of the much-discussed elements of this law is the new guidelines it has laid down for data controllers and processors.
 While the GDPR retains some of the obligations that the Data Protection Directive places on both parties, it has introduced some new ones too.
 In this blog, we will discuss the data processor and controller responsibilities that the GDPR has conferred on each, and provide insights into how an organization, whether it is a controller or a processor, can start preparing itself to be GDPR-ready.